ericjanto/notes-publisher/content/notes/dbs-lecture.md

 ## Week 2: Relational Algebra

 - SQL
-  - Base on two languages: relational calculus and relational algebra
+  - Based on two languages: relational calculus and relational algebra
     - The latter is a theoretical language
 - Data model refined
   - A *relation* is a set of *records* over the same *set* of attribute names